OrenLederman/csrmesh-hue-bridge/README.md

 6. Create a .env file and setup the bulb name, PIN code, etc. You can use the env_template file as reference
 7. Try it out - python csrmesh-hue-bridge.py .
 Important!
 The first time you try it, you will need to press the button on the HUE Bridge to register your Raspberry Pi

+If the script fails to connect to the bulb, make sure you exit the HomeBrite app, and perhaps even restart your phone.
+It seems that the app keeps an open connection to the bulb (sometimes?), and therefore blocks other connections.

 # Optional - loading code on boot with supervisor
 If you want the bridge code to start when the RasPi boots, you can use supervisor: